Jaycedam/mac-setup/README.md

 ## Manual settings

 Some settings must be changed manually due to API limitation or lack of Apple documentation.

-- Lock screen: Set required password after screen is off to **inmediatly** for security reasons.
-- Safari: Enable hide my ip and disable telemetry in Privacy tab.
-- Change Keyboard Shortcut **Move focus to next window** to ⌘| to enable changing instances of the same app (necessary on Latam Keyboard), available on **Keyboard - Keyboard Shortcuts - Keyboard**.
+Check [this issue](https://github.com/Jaycedam/mac-setup/issues/13) for more details.
 ## Credit

 - [macOS defaults list](https://macos-defaults.com/)